Mary Zilba: Career

 Musically, Mary Zilba has garnered some Top 40 hits on Canadian Radio.
+Her songs "Seduction" & "See You Again" reached No. 26 & No. 7 on RPM's Top 30 Adult Contemporary chart (October 1998; August, 1999).
+In 2012, Zilba started filming for Slice's reality show, The Real Housewives of Vancouver, documenting her return to music after taking a hiatus to raise her children.
+Zilba remained a prominent cast member until the shows cancellation in 2014.

-In 2013 her song, "HERO", went to #1 on the iTunes "Country Music" Charts and #47 over all in the United Kingdom.
-She has briefly worked with some of the industry's elite songwriters and producers including pop writer, Diane Warren.
+After her hiatus, Zilba returned to singing in 2013 with her single, "HERO", which went to #1 on the iTunes "Country Music" Charts and #47 over all in the United Kingdom.
 In 2014, Mary Zilba sang in the sacred Sistine Chapel.

 In March 2016, Zilba, with the backing of Rosemary Siemens on piano, Eli Bennett, and Jesse Sukkau on vocals, recorded a single "#VancoUBER" and released it on YouTube as part of a growing desire to see Uber in Vancouver.

 Personal life

 Born and raised in Ohio, Zilba has six brothers and sisters, and is a mother to three sons; Cole, Chase, and Chad.
 Cole is a recent graduate of UCLA; Chase attends Santa Monica college and is a working musician.
 Chad is a model/actor attending school in Los Angeles.

+Zilba's son, Cole Anderson, ran as the BC Liberal Party candidate in the Vancouver-Kingsway electoral district during the 2020 British Columbia general election.

+Humanitarian work

+Through her son's diagnosis of tuberous sclerosis at age six, Zilba has been a spokesperson for Tuberous Sclerosis Canada, where she is on the national board of directors.
+She is also on the board of directors for Epilepsy and Seizure Education in British Columbia.
+Furthermore, she's received recognition from PETA, and done a campaign with NOH8.